 For the Meringue cookies: Chocolate Kisses French Meringue

 - Make Chocolate Kisses French Meringue (This can be made few days ahead of time).

-- Slice the cake in half and pour half of the Chocolate Ganache.
+- Cool completely then slice the cake in half and pour half of the Chocolate Ganache on top.

 - Cover with the other half of the cake and pour the remaining Chocolate Ganache on top.

-- Arrange the Chocolate French Meringue Cookies on top and decorate as desired.
+- Arrange Chocolate French Meringue Cookies on top and decorate as desired.

 - Dust top with Cocoa powder or shaved chocolates – optional

 Try it and let me know how it goes.
 Feel free to share this recipe, and let’s get the community baking!♥